Sponsored by Massage Study Buddy

 Now, many in the cannabis industry are scrambling to interpret a new rule issued by the Drug Enforcement Agency (DEA) on Dec.
 14 titled “Establishment of New Drug Code for Marihuana Extract”—and to determine if it could affect manufacturers and distributors of hemp-derived products.
 The rule took effect Jan 13, 2017.

-What is seems to come down to is whether a CBD product is ingested or applied topically.
+It seems to come down to whether a CBD product is ingested or applied topically.

 CBD Law At a Glance

-• Topical products derived from cannabis are used by many people to effect pain relief.
+- Topical products derived from cannabis are used by many people to effect pain relief.

-• The DEA has issued a new rule that established a drug code for extracts of all forms of cannabis, which includes hemp-derived extracts.
+- The DEA has issued a new rule that established a drug code for extracts of all forms of cannabis, which includes hemp-derived extracts.

-• Hemp has less than 0.3 percent THC and doesn’t get people high like marijuana does.
+- Hemp has less than 0.3 percent THC and doesn’t get people high like marijuana does.

-• In some states, the cultivation and distribution of hemp-derived products is legal.
+- In some states, the cultivation and distribution of hemp-derived products is legal.
 In other states, it is not.

 7. Will There be New DEA Action?

-“Some attorneys are interpreting it as, ‘This is DEA sending up a red flag’ regarding whether it’s legal to move hemp across state lines or not,” Deputy Director of the National Cannabis Industry Association Taylor West told MASSAGE Magazine.
+“Some attorneys are interpreting it as ‘This is DEA sending up a red flag’ regarding whether it’s legal to move hemp across state lines or not,” Deputy Director of the National Cannabis Industry Association Taylor West told MASSAGE Magazine.

-“Certainly lots of people have made that case [for compliance], but I would not consider that to be a 100-percent accepted theory,” West said.
+“Certainly, lots of people have made that case [for compliance], but I would not consider that to be a 100-percent accepted theory,” West said.

-What is known is that in the 24 states that are compliance with Section 7606 of the federal Farm Bill, it is legal to grow and distribute hemp, because that section “defines hemp as distinct from marijuana and does not treat it as a controlled substance when grown under a compliant state program,” according to a Dec.
+What is known is that in the 24 states that are in compliance with Section 7606 of the federal Farm Bill, it is legal to grow and distribute hemp because that section “defines hemp as distinct from marijuana and does not treat it as a controlled substance when grown under a compliant state program,” according to a Dec.
 14 press release published the Hemp Industries Association.

-8. Why is There Lack of Clarity?
+8. Why is There a Lack of Clarity?

-Despite laws on the books pertaining specifically to hemp products, there has been a lack of clarity among the public, the media and even hemp advocates about whether hemp-derived CBD products fall under the Controlled Substances Act that lists marijuana as a Schedule I drug—a class that also includes LSD and heroin; therefore, many companies have operated under the belief that hemp-derived CBD products were not under the controlled substances act, West added, “and they have been moving products across state lines and selling them in nonregulated areas.”
+Despite laws on the books pertaining specifically to hemp products, there has been a lack of clarity among the public, the media, and even hemp advocates about whether hemp-derived CBD products fall under the Controlled Substances Act that lists marijuana as a Schedule I drug—a class that also includes LSD and heroin; therefore, many companies have operated under the belief that hemp-derived CBD products were not under the Controlled Substances Act, West added, “and they have been moving products across state lines and selling them in non regulated areas.”

-However, the Industrial Hemp Facts published by the Kentucky Department of Agriculture—Kentucky being one of the states that is compliance with Section 7606 of the federal Farm Bill—reads, “Under the current U.S. drug policy, all cannabis varieties, including hemp, are considered Schedule I controlled substances under the Controlled Substances Act.”
+However, the Industrial Hemp Facts published by the Kentucky Department of Agriculture—Kentucky being one of the states that is in compliance with Section 7606 of the federal Farm Bill—reads, “Under the current U.S. drug policy, all cannabis varieties, including hemp, are considered Schedule I controlled substances under the Controlled Substances Act.”

-In California, for example, the California Industrial Hemp Farming Act, passed in 2013, revised the definition of marijuana to exclude industrial hemp, and defined industrial hemp as a “fiber or oilseed crop, or both,” that contains less than 0.3 percent of THC and that is intended to be used for fiber or oil derived from the stalks or seeds.
+In California, for example, the California Industrial Hemp Farming Act passed in 2013 revised the definition of marijuana to exclude industrial hemp and defined industrial hemp as a “fiber or oilseed crop, or both,” that contains less than 0.3 percent of THC, and that is intended to be used for fiber or oil derived from the stalks or seeds.

-Then in 2014, President Obama signed into law the Farm Bill of 2013, which included an amendment to legalize hemp cultivation for research-related purposes.
+Then, in 2014, President Obama signed into law the Farm Bill of 2013, which included an amendment to legalize hemp cultivation for research-related purposes.

 One thing is clear: As a growing number of U.S. states legalize marijuana for medical or recreational use, the number of people in the general population who are turning to marijuana and its more sedate cousin, hemp, is growing as well.

 Even with the lack of consistent regulation, CBD products are big business.
-According to the Hemp Business Journal CBD Report, by the year 2020 the CBD market will increase by 30 percent to $2.1 billion, with $450 million of that derived from hemp-based sources.
+According to the Hemp Business Journal CBD Report, by the year 2020, the CBD market will increase by 30 percent to $2.1 billion, with $450 million of that derived from hemp-based sources.

 Understand the Law